Detection prospects of solar $g$-modes with LISA: Standard solar models using MESA and the computation of oscillation modes

 \end{itemize}

-The list of input parameters and observable parameters for these models is mentioned in the table \ref{tab:solar_models_input_output}.
+I use these models in GYRE\cite{Townsend_2013MNRAS.435.3406T} to calculate the eigen frequencies and eigen functions for the solar oscillation modes.
+GYRE solves the boundary value problem of stellar oscillations using advanced numerical techniques, enabling accurate determination of mode frequencies and spatial eigenfunctions across a broad frequency range.
+The frequency and quadrupole moments obtained from these models for the first 22 solar $g $ modes is shown in the Figure (\ref{fig:freq_compare_upd_MESA_2_ZbyX_n_Pol}) and Figure (\ref{fig:Jnm_comparison_upd_MESA_2_ZbyX_n_Pol}), respectively.
+I compare these results with the previously estimated values\cite{Polnarev:2009xf}, which used the model $\mathcal{S}$\cite{CSD_1996Sci...272.1286C}.

-The standard solar models are then used in GYRE\cite{Townsend_2013MNRAS.435.3406T} to calculate the eigen frequencies and eigen functions for the solar oscillation modes.
+The comparative analysis of the frequencies from the two models is shown in Figure~(\ref{fig:freq_compare_upd_MESA_2_ZbyX_n_Pol}).
+The figure presents the $g$-mode frequencies as a function of $g$-mode number.
+The upper panel shows the frequencies of the three models (\textit{Updated MESA AGSS09}, \textit{Updated MESA GS98}, and Model $\mathcal{S}$) versus the mode number, while the lower panel displays the fractional differences of frequencies of the \textit{Updated MESA AGSS09} and \textit{Updated MESA GS98} models relative to Model $\mathcal{S}$.
+Both the \textit{Updated MESA GS98} and \textit{Updated MESA AGSS09} models reproduce the overall trend of the reference frequencies of the model $\mathcal{S}$ well.
+However, small systematic differences are present.
+The \textit{Updated MESA GS98} model shows fractional deviations in the range of approximately $1$–$3\%$, while the \textit{Updated MESA AGSS09} model exhibits fractional deviations in the range of approximately $3$–$8\%$.
+The fractional deviations for both models become nearly constant at lower $g$-mode frequencies.

-The frequency and quadrupole moments obtained from these model for the first 22 solar $g $ modes is shown in the figure (\ref{fig:freq_compare_upd_MESA_2_ZbyX_n_Pol}) and figure (\ref{fig:Jnm_comparison_upd_MESA_2_ZbyX_n_Pol}) respectively.
-The comparison of these results is also done with the previously estimated values\cite{Polnarev:2009xf}, which used the Model .
+The comparative analysis of the quadrupole moments of the modes of the two models is shown in Figure~(\ref{fig:Jnm_comparison_upd_MESA_2_ZbyX_n_Pol}).
+The upper panel shows the quadrupole moments of solar $g$ modes of the three models (\textit{Updated MESA AGSS09}, \textit{Updated MESA GS98}, and Model $\mathcal{S}$) versus frequency, while the lower panel displays the fractional differences of quadrupole moments of the \textit{Updated MESA AGSS09} and \textit{Updated MESA GS98} models relative to Model $\mathcal{S}$.
+Both models reproduce the overall trend of the reference quadrupole moments of the modes for model $\mathcal{S}$ well.
+However, small systematic differences are observed.
+The \textit{Updated MESA GS98} model shows fractional deviations in the range of approximately $10$–$20\%$, while the \textit{Updated MESA AGSS09} model exhibits deviations in the range of about $20$–$40\%$.
+The fractional deviations in the quadrupole moments for both models become nearly constant at lower $g$-mode frequencies.